vip306/IDS-Module1-alt3-New/chapter3.md

 ## 2. Numeric Vectors

-As in the previous question, we are going to create a vector.
-Only this time, let's learn to create a numeric vector.
-The main difference is that you place the vector elements separated by a comma between the parentheses and they don't need inverted commas.
+Now let's learn to create a numeric vector.
+The main difference is that you don't need quotation marks.

-For example a numeric vector would look something like this:
-`cost <- c(50, 75, 90, 100, 150)`
+See how you would create a numeric vector in the sample code.

 *** =instructions

-Create a numeric vector with the calories of the desserts from question 1.
-It's in the same order presented above: 257, 355, 243, 411, 288.
-Store the numbers in object `calories`.
+- Create a numeric vector with the calories of the desserts from the previous exercise: 257, 355, 243, 411, 288.
+- Name the vector `calories`.

 *** =hint
 Make sure your numbers are within parenthesis and have commas separating them.